Succinipatopsis

 Succinipatopsis is an extinct genus of animal from Eocene-aged Baltic amber.
 This animal is known from a single fossil that preserves a body with 10 pairs of stubby appendages, with a hole between the third pair.
 Due to its poor preservation, the placement of Succinipatopsis is contested, as there are multiple interpretations of its anatomy.
 Some researchers consider it an onychophoran (velvet worm) that lost its claws when fossilized.
 Others reject this affinity due to differences between its cuticle and its apparent lack of onychophoran-specific traits.
+Its lack of claws has also come into question, as fossils of other velvet worms (Cretoperipatus) show these can be easily dislocated.

 Discovery and naming

 Succinipatopsis was first mentioned in a 1996 paper by George Poinar Jr., who formally described it four years later.
 Succinipatopsis was found in Eocene-aged Baltic amber which dates to roughly 40 million years ago.
 Its location or even country of origin is unknown.

-Succinipatopsis is known from a single fossil that is deposited at the Poinar Amber Collection of Oregon State University in Corvallis, Oregon.
+Succinipatopsis is known from a single fossil that is deposited at the Poinar Amber Collection of Oregon State University in Corvallis, Oregon under the ascension number ON-1-1.
 The etymology of the animal's species or genus name was not provided in its description.